danielsavinoff/Rogue/README.md

 # Rogue
 ### Idea
 In this project I wanted to demonstrate that I am capable of writing clean high-quality code and have deep knowledge of vanila Javascript.
-I strived to make it as much as possible compliant to the current industry standards such as SOLID, DRY & KISS.
+I strived to make it as much as possible compliant to the current industry standards such as:
+- **SOLID**
+- **DRY**
+- **KISS**
 Worth to note, that I have used prototypes instead of syntax-sugar classes because it provides clearer understanding how inheritance in Javascript & prototype chaining works and to ensure the maximum compatibility.

+### Demo
 View [the end result](danielsavinoff.github.io/Rogue/)

 ![preview](preview.png)